vaclisinc/jyBaseball/README.md

 **Important Note:** jyBaseball is currently in a prototype stage.
 The full functionality, including the generation of hitting zone charts, is only available when the backend is running on the developer's local machine.
 We are actively working on deploying a stable backend solution to make all features accessible online.

-## Features
+## Key Features

+1. **Paper-based Data Digitization**
+   - Convert traditional paper-based baseball records into digital form
+   - Secure and centralized data storage using Google Sheets for easy access and management

-1. **Data Input and Storage**
+2. **Data Input and Storage**
-   - Intuitive interface for inputting detailed game statistics
+   - User-friendly interface for inputting detailed game statistics
-   - Secure data storage using Google Sheets
+   - Centralized storage of game data to support long-term tracking and analysis

-2. **Advanced Statistical Analysis**
+3. **Advanced Statistical Analysis**
    - Comprehensive calculations based on input data
-   - Generation of various statistical insights
+   - Generation of various statistical insights, including K-Zone batting average analysis

-3. **Visual Representation of Data**
+4. **Visual Representation of Data**
    - Visual representation of hitting patterns and weaknesses
    - Generation of hitting zone charts and other statistical graphs
-   - Note: Full visualization features are currently available only when the backend is running locally, but it is still available to see history records.
+   - Note: Full visualization features are currently available only when the backend is running locally, but history records can still be viewed

-4. **Cross-platform Compatibility**
+5. **Cross-platform Compatibility**
    - Web-based design accessible from any device
    - Responsive interface for desktop and mobile use

-5. **Real-time Data Processing** (When backend is active)
+6. **Real-time Data Processing** (When backend is active)
    - Instant data analysis and visualization
    - Quick insights for coaches and analysts